MetaGLM/glm-cookbook/README_en.md

   + 🤖`agent` Let’s see how powerful the agent at the press conference is!
   + 📚`data` The data needed to run the demo.

++ 📊`glms` GLMs (Zhipu Qingyan) area, even if you don’t know how to code, you can quickly get started!

 + 🏠`asset` Some related picture information.
-  + 📊`glms` Some interesting GLMs (chatglm.cn, only chinese version).
-Welcome to experience!

 You can quickly understand the structure of this warehouse through the following pictures.
 I will update the latest experiments and teaching content of Zhipu AI SDK as soon as possible.

 ![Implementation schematic diagram](asset/plan.png)